Mr-LouisLy/Mr-LouisLy/README.md

 `Software Developer` | `Hardware Engineer` | `Aviation Geek` | `Visual Storyteller`

 Hi there!
 I'm a passionate developer and tech innovator based in Can Tho, Vietnam.
-Even as a 9th-grade student, I have a strong drive for building practical, high-impact software and designing hardware systems.
+I have a strong drive for building practical, high-impact software and designing hardware systems.
 My work ranges from full-stack web tools and Discord bots to intricate robotics engineering.
 I'm also deeply passionate about applying technology to aviation simulation and producing high-fidelity visual media.

 ---